Bosch, Cisco, SAP SE

 Today's factories are highly sophisticated and require exacting work - down to the precise amount of force used to tighten a screw.
 The tools in Track and Trace will be able to determine its precise location and use and, therefore, will be able to determine the force and work needed to complete a task.
 In addition, if a tool recognizes that it is being misused, it will promptly power down to avoid accident or injury.
 Finally, over the two-year project, the testbed participants will look to fine-tune the localization of tools to 30 centimeters, and ideally down to five centimeters.
 Currently, the accuracy is approximately one meter - a gap large enough to allow mistakes.
 These features of Track and Trace will contribute to the safety and quality of the goods produced, as well as increase productivity in manufacturing.

 Over the two-year project, four Industrial Internet Consortium members will be lending their expertise to the testbed.
-Bosch is supplying the necessary software; Cisco is taking care of the precision location identification feature; National Instruments will interconnect the power tools; and TechMahindra is responsible for the application programming.
+Bosch is supplying the necessary software; Cisco is taking care of the precision location identification feature; and National Instruments is interconnecting the power tools.

 Interested in learning more about the Track and Trace testbed?
 Email us!